 - By default this query is performed by the Policy Server.

-- To perform the query from a Network Sensor, navigate to Preferences > Laboratory and select a Sensor from the Connect to AD SSO Server from drop down list.
+- To perform the query from a Network Sensor, navigate to Preferences > Beta Features and select a Sensor from the Connect to AD SSO Server from drop down list.

 Domain Controller Configuration: